Perpetual Options Explained

 A novel type of options protocol

 Perpetual options in GammaSwap are not synthetic and do not require an oracle.
 They offer permissionless leverage on any token.
-To open a position, a user borrows liquidity according to their selected borrowing power or Loan to Value (LTV) ratio.
+To open a position, a user borrows liquidity according to their selected leverage ie Loan to Value (LTV) ratio.
+The higher the LTV, the higher the leverage but the position will be closer to liquidation.

-When a loan (perp option) is opened, the supplied LP tokens are burned and the underlying tokens of the pool are held as collateral in the smart contract.
-If there is volatility in excess of borrow fees, the user profits because the loaned liquidity position accrued value faster than the debt.
-Perpetual option traders pay a borrow rate to liquidity providers that is the same across all option types (straddle, long or short).
-The potential returns increase as the LTV of the position increases.
+When a perpetual option position is opened, LP tokens in the pool are borrowed and burned for the underlying tokens which are held as collateral in the smart contract.
+If there is volatility in excess of borrow fees, the user profits because the perpetual option (the loaned collateral) accrues value faster than the debt.
+Perpetual option traders pay a borrow rate to liquidity providers to hold their positions.

 Unlike a perpetual future, there is no liquidation price.
 Instead, there is a time to liquidation based on the current LTV and borrow rate.
 The time to liquidation is variable based on utilization of the pool and is shorter with higher leveraged positions.